The ‘Blood in the Water Match’ 1956…Melbourne Olympics (6th December 1956)

 From the beginning, kicks and punches were exchanged.
 At one point, a punch thrown by Hungarian captain Dezső Gyarmati was caught on film.
 Meanwhile, Zádor scored two goals to the crowd’s cheers of Hajrá Magyarok! (“Go Hungarians!”).
 By the final minutes of the match, Hungary was leading 4–0.
 Zádor was marking Valentin Prokopov, with whom he had already exchanged words.
 Prokopov struck him, causing a bleeding gash.
 Zádor left the pool and his bleeding was the final straw for a crowd already in frenzy.
 Many angry spectators jumped onto the concourse beside the water, shook their fists, shouted abuse and spat at the Russians.
 To avoid a riot, police entered the arena and shepherded the crowd away.
 One minute of the match remained.
 (Wikipedia)

 We had three days to get to know Budapest and with such a big beautiful city to explore, one starting point was to check the travel websites and find out what the local experts suggest visitors should see.
-The following list is a suggestion for the top things to see in Budapest taken from Lonely Planet and similar sites; the list is pretty spot on but the priority order is not one I would agree with now that I have tested it out.
+The following list is a suggestion for the top things to see in Budapest taken from Lonely Planet and similar sites; the list is pretty spot-on but I am sure the order of priority will depend on the interests of each visitor.

 - Great Synagogue